LongLivTheHustle/Hypr-Dotfiles/README.md

 Before using this configuration, ensure you have the following.

- Arch Linux: This configuration is tailored for Arch, though it can be adapted to other distros.
+ Arch Linux: This configuration is tailored for Arch, though i might adapt it  to other distros '(Highly unlikely though!)'.

 Getting Started.